brenns10/lsh/README.md

 LSH
 ===

-LSH is my little attempt at a *real* shell in C.  It's called LSH because it's supposed to be the Libstephen SHell.
-That's because I hope that if this shell becomes anything, it could become a part of Libstephen as a shell library.
-It would have a simple shell syntax, maybe optional globbing, and it would be simple to plug any set of commands into it.
-That way, it could be used for quick interfaces by defining simple commands.

-But right now, it's just a simple shell to demonstrate that I know how a shell works.
-That is, read, parse, fork, exec, and wait.
+LSH is a simple implementation of a shell in C.  It demonstrates the basics of how a shell works.
+That is: read, parse, fork, exec, and wait.
 So I think it's pretty cool.
-Here are the limitations:

-* One line commands.
-* Only whitespace-delimited, no quoting of arguments.
+Since it's a simple implementation, it has some limitations.

+* Commands must be on a single line.
+* Arguments must be separated by whitespace.
+* No quoting arguments or escaping whitespace.
-* No built-ins (e.g. cd, pwd, etc.).
+* No piping or redirection.
+* Only builtins are: `cd`, `help`, `exit`.